 Supply chain & labor practices:

-Thousand Fell’s recycled shoes are made in a family-owned factory in Brazil using as many locally sourced materials as possible.
+Thousand Fell’s recycled plastic shoes are made in a family-owned factory in Brazil using as many locally sourced materials as possible.

 Can shoes be recycled?
+What can you make from recycled shoes?

-With Thousand Fell, they can.
 Send back your old recycled kicks and receive $20 off your next order.
 TF will either refurbish and donate them or break them down to become new recycled sneakers.

 Any materials TF can’t reuse are sent on to the upcycling partners.